kusutaku/cpp_reflection/README.md

 What's This?
 ------------

+This is super light weight Reflection functionarity for GNU C++.
+You don't have to install any libraries, to generate dictionaries, to use templates, and so on.
+All you have to do is to inherit the Reflection class.
-This class enables C++ user Model class to accept name based field accessors like ordinary reflection.
+This enables C++ user Model class to accept name based field accessors like ordinary reflection.

     // reflection accessor
     std::string getParameter(std::string name);